battre/autocomplete-attribute-explainer/README.md

 #### Advantages

 * Different states may have different levels of nesting.
-By splitting the admin-area from the locality, we introduce a constant referency point for cities, regardless of how many levels of depth a website requests on the admin-areas.
+By splitting the admin-area from the locality, we introduce a constant reference point for cities, regardless of how many levels of depth a website requests on the admin-areas.
 * We introduce a new concept (`admin-areaX` and `localityX`) which is different